bumblebee211196/SemanticSegmentation/README.md

 # SemanticSegmentation

-A simple Python application to demonstrate semantic segmentation of an image using opencv [blog]().
+A simple Python application to demonstrate semantic segmentation of an image using opencv.
+For detailed explanation check out my [blog]().

 This was possible only due to the simple and clear explanation by Adrian Rosebrock's [blog](https://www.pyimagesearch.com/2018/09/03/semantic-segmentation-with-opencv-and-deep-learning/).